kalmhq/docs/versioned_docs/version-v0.1.0-alpha.5/probes.md

 The `cat` command will execute successfully if the file exists.

-- Decrease the number of consequtive tests from `3` to `1`.
+- Decrease the number of consecutive tests from `3` to `1`.
 This will save us some time to see the results
 - Click **Deploy Component**

 The pod should spin up successfully.
 Now let's delete the file by opening a shell.